indeedeng/starfish/README.md

 ## Contributing
 In the future, we hope to include other code repositories (like Gitlab & Bitbucket) and other tools people use to make software (like Jira) in this tool!
 If you'd like to contribute, please open an issue describing what you want to change and why, or comment on an existing issue.
 We'd love to have you.

+Starfish's file structure is relatively simple - you won't need to touch most of it.

+>Currently, all of the application code is in index.js
+>Everything else is text files, image files, the gitignore (tells git which files/folders to ignore), a template for making the environment variables, a test file (with only 1 test so far), the package.json (which is a node configuration file), and files to configure eslint and prettier.

-Be sure to run `npm run lint` and/or `npm run lint-fix` and fix any linting errors before committing.
+Be sure to run `npm run lint` and/or `npm run lint-fix` and fix any linting errors before committing changes.
 Thanks!

 # Code of Conduct
 Starfish is governed by the [Contributor Covenant v 1.4.1](CODE_OF_CONDUCT.md).